katarzyna-dusza/kubernetes-workshop/k8s-EKS-cluster-step-by-step/README.md

       1. Apply example cluer role: `kubectl apply -f cluster-role.yaml`
       2. Apply example cluster role binding: `kubectl apply -f cluster-role-binding.yaml`

 4. Deploy aws-load-balancer-controller.
 To do so, follow [this instruction](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
+To install load balancer controller, use `v2_1_3_full.yaml` controller specification as `v2_2_0_full.yaml` doesn't work.

 5. If you want to reach your application using hostnames and if you want to create hosted zone records automatically whenever you create an ingress resource, follow these steps: